- Post&Parcel Live

 If you do wish to prevent your computer or mobile phone from accepting cookies, you should be able to do so from within the “options” or “preferences” menu of your browser.
 More information on switching off cookies within individual browsers can be found via these links:

-For further concerns about cookies on Post&Parcel please contact the editor, Ian Taylor, by emailing [email protected]
+For further concerns about cookies on Post&Parcel please contact us by emailing [email protected].

 The table below explains the cookies we use on Post&Parcel and why.

 Purpose & Expiriation

 |These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
 Expiration varies up to 2 years.|